mattroumaya/surveymonkey/README.md

 Log in to SurveyMonkey in your browser, then navigate to
 <https://developer.surveymonkey.com/apps>.
 Create an app.
 It should be
-private, and you should enable the relevant scopes like View Surveys, View Collectors, View Contacts (if you get a 403 error when you try to browse surveys, try enabling other relevant scopes).
+private, and you should enable the relevant scopes like View Surveys, View Collectors, View Contacts, View Responses, View Response Details, etc. (if you get a 403 error when you try to browse surveys, try enabling other relevant scopes).
 Deploy the app.

 Now look at the settings page for your app and take note of the “Access Token” field, which should contain a very long character string.